-Here we discuss the difference between emergent design and the traditional style of design that happens often in a waterfall process.
+Here we discuss the difference between emergent design and the traditional design style that often happens in a waterfall process.

 On top of that, we also talk about the design principles and paradigms.

-With all gained knowledge from the first 4 days, we finally explore this organizational structure topic again and see the links between the technical practices and team approaching and feature teams.
+With all gained knowledge from the first four days, we will finally explore this organizational structure topic again and see the links between the technical practices and team approaching and feature teams.

-Based on the book by Michael Feathers, Working Effectively With Legacy Code, we discuss the way of working when the code is not maintained with good test coverage and the knowledge about how the code works is lost.
+Based on the book by Michael Feathers, Working Effectively With Legacy Code, we discuss the way of working when the code is without good test coverage, and the knowledge about how the code works is lost.

-During this one of the final part where we discuss the alternative metaphor for software practitioners to map to their career and guide them.
+We will discuss the alternative metaphor for software practitioners to map their careers and guide them.